Learning to Relax: Setting Solver Parameters Across a Sequence of Linear System Instances: Introduction

 \subsection{Technical and theoretical contributions}

 By studying a scientific computing problem through the lens of data-driven algorithms and online learning, we also make the following contributions to the latter two fields: \begin{enumerate}[leftmargin=*,topsep=-1mm,noitemsep] \item Ours is the first head-to-head comparison of two leading theoretical approaches to data-driven algorithms applied to the same problem.
-While the algorithms with predictions~\citep{mitzenmacher2021awp} approach in Section~\ref{sec:asymptotic} takes better advantage of the existing scientific computing literature to obtain (arguably) more interpretable and dimension-independent bounds, data-driven algorithm design~\citep{balcan2021data} competes directly with the quantity of interest in Section~\ref{sec:stochastic} and enables provable guarantees for modern CB algorithms. \item For algorithms with predictions, our approach of showing near-asymptotic performance bounds may be extendable to other iterative algorithms, as we demonstrate with CG.
-We also show that such performance bounds on a (partially-observable) cost function are learnable even when the bounds themselves are too expensive to compute.\looseness-1 \item In data-driven algorithm design, we take the novel approach of proving continuity of {\em the expectation of} a discrete cost, rather than showing dispersion of its discontinuities~\citep{balcan2018dispersion} or bounding predicate complexity~\citep{bartlett2022gj}.\looseness-1 \item We introduce the idea of using CB to sequentially set instance-optimal algorithmic parameters.\looseness-1 \item We show that standard discretization-based bandit algorithms are optimal for sequences of adversarially chosen {\em semi-Lipschitz} losses that generalize regular Lipschitz functions (c.f.~Appendix~\ref{sec:semi-lipschitz}).\looseness-1 \item We introduce a new CB method that combines SquareCB~\citep{foster2020squarecb} with Chebyshev polynomial regression to get sublinear regret on Lipschitz losses~(c.f.~Appendix~\ref{sec:chebyshev}).\looseness-1 \end{enumerate}
+While the algorithms with predictions approach in Section~\ref{sec:asymptotic} takes better advantage of the scientific computing literature to obtain (arguably) more interpretable and dimension-independent bounds, data-driven algorithm design~\citep{balcan2021data} competes directly with the quantity of interest in Section~\ref{sec:stochastic} and enables guarantees for modern CB algorithms.\looseness-1 \item For algorithms with predictions, our near-asymptotic approach may be extendable to other iterative solvers, as we demonstrate with CG.
+We also show that such performance bounds on a (partially-observable) cost are learnable even when the bounds themselves are too expensive to compute.\looseness-1 \item In data-driven algorithm design, we take the novel theoretical approach of proving continuity of {\em the expectation of} a discrete cost, rather than showing dispersion of its discontinuities~\citep{balcan2018dispersion} or bounding predicate complexity~\citep{bartlett2022gj}.\looseness-1 \item We introduce the idea of using CB to set {\em instance-adaptive} algorithmic parameters; while (linear) instance-adaptivity was also shown via convexity by~\citet{khodak2022awp}, we go further by taking advantage of multi-instance structure to asymptotically do as well as the {\em instance-optimal} policy.\looseness-1 \item We show that standard discretization-based bandit algorithms are optimal for sequences of adversarially chosen {\em semi-Lipschitz} losses that generalize regular Lipschitz functions (c.f.~Appendix~\ref{sec:semi-lipschitz}).\looseness-1 \item We introduce a new CB method that combines SquareCB~\citep{foster2020squarecb} with Chebyshev polynomial regression to get sublinear regret on Lipschitz losses~(c.f.~Appendix~\ref{sec:chebyshev}).\looseness-1 \end{enumerate}